 Students will study topics from one of the fields of study.
+Our Lady's operates the later modern syllabus.

 Within each field of study, there are six topics from Irish history and six from the history of Europe and the wider world.